cliffordchris/betacell/README.md

 1) To generate the 'QC plot.png' download the Raw Data in the "Raw data" file, and place it in a RStudio project directory with "main.R".
 2)
 Install the following dependencies:

-Finding R package dependencies ...
-Done!
+		R version 4.2.2
   Package:			Version:
   1 devtools			2.4.5
   2 dplyr				1.1.0
   3 remotes				2.4.2
   4 Seurat				4.3.0
   5 SeuratData			0.2.2	   (code to download this librarie at the top of "main.R" NOT in CRAN) 6 SeuratDisk			0.0.0.9020 (code to download this librarie at the top of "main.R" NOT in CRAN)

-R version 4.2.2

-3)
-Run uncommented code, by default the output image will be named "QC plot.png"
+3) Run uncommented code, by default the output image will be named "QC plot.png"

 ##Folder Structure

 -Main
 --.gitattributes				stores lfs file directories (large files) --.gitignore					stores ignore file directories